MileHacker Logo

 Trier Weinforum & Altstadtfest

-Trier Weinforum is a large wine fair demonstrating local and regional wines.
+Trier Weinforum is a large wine fair demonstrating local and area wines.
 The Trier Altstadtfest (Old Town Festival) is an annual city festival that fills the old town with music, food stalls, and cultural entertainment.

 Brot & Spiele Bread & Games